 Spotting or bleeding during pregnancy is quite common.
 Most expectant women experience some sort of spotting or bleeding during the first trimester.
 Some even have spotting throughout the entire term.
 However, if the spotting is vaginal, it indicates a serious problem and must be reported to the doctor immediately.

 Within the first 12 weeks of pregnancy, a quarter of women experience some bleeding.
-You will be surprised to know that most of the times, bleeding or spotting is an unexplained symptom, unless it is vaginal.
-Many mothers-to-be report this problem, but find their babies perfectly safe on conducting the tests.
+You will be surprised to know that most of the time, bleeding or spotting is an unexplained symptom unless it is vaginal.
+Many mothers-to-be report this problem, but find their babies perfectly safe for conducting the tests.

-• Breakthrough bleeding: This refers to the unique condition when the hormones controlling your menstrual cycle trigger the blood and charge.
-Often accompanied with PMS like symptoms, this bleeding can happen during, the week of pregnancy – almost in sync with the menstrual cycle.
+This refers to the unique condition when the hormones controlling your menstrual cycle trigger the blood and charge.
+Often accompanied with PMS-like symptoms, this bleeding can happen during, the week of pregnancy – almost in sync with the menstrual cycle.

-• Miscarriage: It is quite natural to freak out and think the symptom as a miscarriage.
+It is quite natural to freak out and think of the symptom as a miscarriage.
 Consult your doctor before arriving at a conclusion.